vkprogrammer-001/ShoppingHut/README.md

 2. Add items to your cart.
 3. Create a wishlist of your favorite products.
 4. Enjoy a seamless shopping experience!

+## Contributing

+Interested in contributing to the ShoppingHut Project?
+Here's how:

+1. Check the existing issues or create new ones.
+2. Fork the repository and create a branch for the issue you're working on.
+3. Submit a pull request with your changes.